 Should a property be abandoned, its capitalized costs are charged to operations.
-The Company charges to the consolidated statement of operations the allocable portion of capitalized costs attributable to properties sold.
+The Company charges to the condensed interim consolidated statement of loss the allocable portion of capitalized costs attributable to properties sold.
 Capitalized costs are allocated to properties sold based on the proportion of claims sold to the claims remaining within the project area.